 You're Building Amazon’s Brand, Not Your Own

 Everyone that goes into Amazon FBA knows this, but the one major downside with it is that you’re not really building your own brand.
 Packages get sent out in Amazon branded boxes and for all the customers know, it's being sold by Amazon themselves.
+You can register your brand and create your own Amazon Storefront which helps, but it's still on the Amazon website.

 Inventory Prepping Requirements